 Included within the consideration was a convertible promissory note (the "Convertible Note") in the amount of \$1,500.
-This Convertible Note was converted into shares of Company's common stock calculated by dividing the principal amount of the Convertible Note by the volume weighted average trading price of the Company common stock on the NEO Exchange for the 5 days preceding the closing date of the transactions contemplated by the Corsa Verde Purchase Agreement.
+This Convertible Note was converted into shares of Company's common stock calculated by dividing the principal amount of the Convertible Note by the volume weighted average trading price of the

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2021, 2020, AND 2019 (expressed in thousands of U.S. dollars, except for gram, share and per share amounts)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

+FOR THE YEARS ENDED DECEMBER 31, 2021, 2020, AND 2019

+(expressed in thousands of U.S. dollars, except for gram, share and per share amounts)